-Do this before your condition worsens any further.
-Severe morning sickness may require hospitalisation, and intravenous fluids may be necessary to address dehydration.
+Reach out to your doctor before your condition worsens any further.
+Severe morning sickness may require hospitalisation, and getting intravenous fluids might be necessary to address dehydration.

-As an expectant mother, do not worry as you are not alone in this battle against morning sickness during pregnancy and more than 70% of women experience nausea and vomiting during their pregnancies.
+As an expectant mother, do not worry as you are not alone in this battle against morning sickness during pregnancy, and more than 70% of women experience nausea and vomiting during their pregnancy.

 Also read: How To Overcome Pregnancy Fears